 Team practices are not mandatory, but you should attend as many as you can.
 Of course, we are all students, so we understand if you have conflicts with school or have a big deadline.

-For turbo practices (Tues and Thurs), we’ll put our bikes on stationary trainers and focus on interval training.
+For turbo practices (Tues and Wednesdays), we’ll put our bikes on stationary trainers and focus on interval training.
 Tuesday’s Turbo practice will also include a run workout after we get off the bike.

 Track practices (Thurs) will work on speed and pacing using shorter intervals.

 Swim practices will train technique and endurance.